open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 #### Story 4

 As a policy user, I want to monitor the health of an operator installation and related objects, with just one policy.
-I want the policy to be NonCompliant whenever any of those are unhealthy, and when the operator is in the process of being upgraded (basically, whenever something might be impacting the performance of the operator).
+I want the policy to be NonCompliant when the operator is not running correctly, but I don't want to be alerted when an upgrade is available or the catalog source is unhealthy.

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1beta1